pythonnet/pythonnet/README.rst

 Calling .NET code from Python
 -----------------------------

-Python for .NET allows CLR namespaces to be treated essentially as Python packages.
+Python.NET allows CLR namespaces to be treated essentially as Python packages.

 .. code-block::